 About the Panel

-Daudelin will be joined on stage by Joao Velloso (Assistant Professor, Faculty of Law at the University of Ottawa) and David B. Gibson (Executive Director of the Sandy Hill Community Health Centre).
+Daudelin will be joined on stage by Joao Velloso (Assistant Professor, Faculty of Law at the University of Ottawa) and Rob Boyd (Director of the Oasis Drug Treatment Program at the Sandy Hill Community Health Centre).

-This event is part of the Ottawa International Writer’s Festival.
+This event is part of 2019 FPA Research Month and the Ottawa International Writer’s Festival.